anegg0/gr0wing-hugo/content/posts/2013-01-07-speedlinking.md

 </h3>

 <p style="text-align: left;">
-  Online marketers claim that they&#8217;ll get you enlightened in 2 secs if you register to their &#8220;meditation&#8221; website, they don&#8217;t know what they&#8217;re talking about.
+  Online marketers claim that they&#8217;ll get you enlightened in 2 secs if you register to their "meditation" website, they don&#8217;t know what they&#8217;re talking about.
 </p>

 <p style="text-align: left;">